 Kitchen Color Schemes

-We went over a lot with selecting colors, where to select them, how to contrast with colors and patterns.
-I would like to leave you with some color schemes that I find work in today’s modern world, but are also a little out of the box.
+We went over selecting colors and how to contrast with colors and patterns.
+Now, I want to leave you with some color schemes that I find work in today’s modern world but are also a little out of the box.